 When it comes to knowing the best time of year for sprinkler installation in Denver, you’re going to be looking at the Autumn months.
-You need optimal weather, since the work takes place outside, but the ground still needs to be soft and mutable in order to have the best time with the installation.
+You need optimal weather since the work takes place outside, but the ground still needs to be soft and mutable in order to have the best time with the installation.

 Fall checks both of these boxes, and it’s just in time for winterization requirements, so you can get two services knocked out easily without putting too much stress on your busy schedule.
 Many companies also offer great deals and discounts for “off-season” services, and since landscaping isn’t a big concern in the Fall months, you may score a nice discount.

 Finally, Autumn has the least amount of precipitation without extreme heat like the summer.
-Avoiding the wet Spring and winter months can help make the job go quicker, and have less problems: saving you money in the end, as well as time.
+Avoiding the wet Spring and winter months can help make the job go quicker, and have fewer problems: saving you money in the end, as well as time.